tweag/FawltyDeps/README.md

 variable names), please open an issue, and we'll look into extending our support further.

+A final resort can be to downgrade to an older version of FawltyDeps that is compatible with the Python version used in your project.
+Currently, the only Python version we have dropped support for is v3.7, and FawltyDeps v0.17 was the last release to support this Python version.

 ### Why does FawltyDeps fail to match `sklearn` with `scikit-learn`?

 There are cases, where FawltyDeps may not match imports and obviously related